ttrefoni/DPHPT/README.md

     mkdir ~/samba-share
     ```

-4. Mount the share using the `mount` command.
+4. Mount the share using the `mount` command on each client machine.
 You'll need to specify the Samba share's path, the mount point, and your credentials:

     ```bash
     sudo mount -t cifs -o username=sambausername,password=sambapassword //server-ip/sharename ~/samba-share